Looking to fulfil your Call of Duty? You should become a Game Designer…

 - Wanting to be the very best, like no one ever was (and other video game references)

 Up to £50,000

 I always knew I wanted to work in game design, ever since I played Donkey Kong country (obviously the best of the series).
 So I studied game design at university, and got a job as a Game Designer after a yearlong internship in the industry.
 It’s pretty much my dream job, and I love that I can use my imagination to come up with ideas that will actually become real games.
 Thinking of interesting (and original) characters and storylines can be a challenge sometimes, but it’s the best feeling ever when your concept is taken through to development.
 And let’s face it, what other career can say that their on-the-job research involves playing Xbox?

 You’ll usually need a degree as well as some experience within the games industry (including a portfolio of past projects) to become a Game Designer.
-There are a range of other areas of development that you could work in before pursuing a role in game design, and many applicants will have had previous experience in testing, as it provides a good base knowledge of games development.
+Undertaking game design specific courses would also be beneficial.